 Instead, accept it’s happened.
 Your marriage is over.
 Now what?
-How about using that “catastrophe” to become the person you really want to be.
+How about using that “catastrophe” to become the person you really want to be and start healing after divorce.
 Maybe we should all learn to use the tough experiences we face to fine-tune our life skills.
 We can always use trouble “as an excuse” to launch us onto a new life path.
 And what a great lesson to teach to our kids and other people we care about.
-Don’t miss it by staying in that hole of regret and remorse and sadness too long.
+Don’t miss it by staying in that hole of divorce regret and remorse and sadness too long.

 The reality is that there is new life coming.
 You can make it good by constantly making choices that move you to what you want.
 Baby steps end up in a full run to better things.
 Those daily actions in the right direction can wash away all of our excuses.
 We’re getting a new chance.
 Let’s jump in with both feet and make it better than ever.
 I can think of one person, in particular, who is going to raise his eyebrows … and he should!

 “Forget about what’s happened; don’t keep going over old history.
 Be alert.
 Be present.
 I’m about to do something brand-new.
 It’s bursting out!
 Don’t you see it?
 There it is!
 I’m making a road through the desert, rivers in the badlands.”
 Isaiah 43:18-19 (The Message)